 It is also important to note that the United States did not enact a total ban on asbestos, unlike 58 other countries.
 Roof coatings and floor tiles can still contain the dangerous, cancer-causing substance.
 Unfortunately, the federal agency charged with enforcing federal safety standards, the Occupational Safety and Health Administration (OSHA), has been relatively inactive.
 Much of the enforcement has fallen upon the state agencies and if you happen to live in a state with an inactive agency, you might be at risk of asbestos exposure.

 Because asbestos can travel on clothes, employees who have been exposed to asbestos without the ability to change clothes or shower on-site after work risk exposing their family to asbestos as well.
 This is another reason that mesothelioma lawyers expect mesothelioma litigation to continue for quite a while.
 Thus, if you feel that your employer has not enacted the proper safety procedures, it is important that you contact the appropriate state or federal authority.
 Mesothelioma is a terminal cancer so this is very much a matter of life and death.
 While it can be difficult to speak up and raise safety concerns for fear of employer retaliation, it is extremely important that employees are aware of the potential dangers that they face on a daily basis.

-Contact Waters Kraus & Paul if You Have Contracted Mesothelioma
+Contact Waters Kraus Paul & Siegel if You Have Contracted Mesothelioma